ANT-MOC/antmoc-data/README.md

 $ pip install .
 ```

-After installation, a package named `antmoc-mgxs` will be available, which has several sub-packages.
+After installation, a package named `antmocmgxs` will be available, which has several sub-packages.

 ## Examples

-Check the directory `examples/` for illustrations on how to use `antmoc-mgxs`.
+Check the directory `examples/` for illustrations on how to use `antmocmgxs`.

 Each of the sample scripts accepts command line arguments.